Pancreatic Cancer Library

 - Laparoscopy: A surgical procedure to look at the organs inside the abdomen to check for signs of disease.
 Small incisions (cuts) are made in the wall of the abdomen and a laparoscope (a thin, lighted tube) is inserted into one of the incisions.
 The laparoscope may have an ultrasound probe at the end in order to bounce high-energy sound waves off internal organs, such as the pancreas.
 This is called laparoscopic ultrasound.
 Other instruments may be inserted through the same or other incisions to perform procedures such as taking tissue samples from the pancreas or a sample of fluid from the abdomen to check for cancer.

 - Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
 There are several ways to do a biopsy for pancreatic cancer.
 A fine needle or a core needle may be inserted into the pancreas during an x-ray or ultrasound to remove cells.
-Tissue may also be removed during a laparoscopy.
+Tissue may also be removed during a laparoscopy or surgery to remove the tumor.

 Certain factors affect prognosis (chance of recovery) and treatment options.